 In rare cases, skin lesions or infections that won’t heal can indicate an immune disorder in your dog.
 One of the best known is lupus, a disease that affects dogs and people.
 Lupus is an autoimmune disorder, meaning the body’s immune system attacks its own cells.
 Symptoms include skin abnormalities and kidney problems.
 It can be fatal if untreated.
 Homeopathy can help in rebalancing the immune system.

 Anal Sac Disease

-If you have an animal that has physical or mental issues and you would like to treat your animal in a more natural way, please feel free to contact me per email or call me on 07 5480824 or 021 494898.
+If you have an animal that has physical or mental issues and you would like to treat your animal with Homeopathy or Bowen Therapy, please feel free to contact me.

 The information contained in this website is not intended to replace guidance from your veterinarian.
 Bowen Therapy and Homeopathy are complementary to veterinary treatment and the general care of the animal.